Disappearance of Suzy Lamplugh: Shirley Banks and Cannan links investigated

 In October 1987, fifteen months after Lamplugh's disappearance, Cannan abducted and murdered 29-year-old Shirley Banks from Bristol.
-He attempted to rape two women in a shop three weeks later after driving to the shop in his black BMW.
-He had also tried to abduct a woman the night before he had abducted Banks and had been visiting wine bars in Bristol to search for victims.
-He had held Banks captive in his flat for eighteen hours before killing her and dumping her at a site in the Quantock Hills known as Dead Woman's Ditch.
-Inside his dark BMW was found an imitation handgun, handcuffs and the tax disc for Banks' car.
-Soon after Cannan was arrested, Banks' Mini car was found hidden in his garage, with a new, false number plate affixed reading "SLP 386S."
+Cannan had also attempted to abduct a woman the night before he had abducted Banks and had been visiting wine bars in Bristol to search for victims.
+He held Banks captive in his flat for eighteen hours before killing her and dumping her at a site in the Quantock Hills known as Dead Woman's Ditch.
+He attempted to rape two women in a shop three weeks later after driving to the shop in his black right-hand drive BMW.
+Inside his car was found an imitation handgun, handcuffs and the tax disc for Banks's car.
+Soon after Cannan was arrested, Banks's Mini car was found hidden in his garage, with a new, false number plate affixed reading "SLP 386S."

 Detectives later noted that the letters SLP could signify Lamplugh's name and the number 86 for 1986, the year in which she vanished.
-The media began to note the likeness between Cannan and the photofit in the Lamplugh case, and speculated about a link between the Banks and Lamplugh cases.
-It was also known that Cannan had joined a dating agency in Bristol weeks before he had murdered Banks, providing a false name of John Peterson, and had presented himself in a recorded video as a successful, smartly dressed businessman.
+Journalists began to note the likeness between Cannan and the photofit in the Lamplugh case, and speculated about a link between the Banks and Lamplugh cases.
+It was also known that Cannan had joined a dating agency in Bristol weeks before he had murdered Banks, providing the false name of "John Peterson," and had presented himself in a recorded video as a successful, smartly dressed businessman.
 The video remains publicly available.